 Since the publication in the BOE, which was March 12, companies will have two months to start the registration of employees.
 That is, by May 12, all companies must register the workday of their employees.

 What is the objective of this hourly record of the employees?

-As we mentioned in other entries, this measure seeks to ensure compliance with working schedules, also to avoid labor abuse and fraud for not paying or compensating overtime.
-On that same not, Inspección del Trabajo and Seguridad Social will be able to have more vision and control over specific labor affairs.
+As we mentioned in other publications, this measure seeks to ensure compliance with working schedules, also to avoid labor abuse and fraud for not paying or compensating overtime.
+On that same note, Inspección del Trabajo and Seguridad Social will be able to have more vision and control over specific labor affairs.